exogee-technology/graphweaver/README.md

   </a>
 </p>

 Very empty!
 We need to fill the API with data!
-To do that, we need to connect the data source and create some entities.
+To do that, we need to connect to a data source and create some entities.

-There are a few options to get started:
+There are two options to do that:

 - If you have an existing database (Postgres, MySql or Sqlite) with a schema and/or data then go to the [Importing a Database](https://docs.graphweaver.com/importing-a-database) page which will automatically import your database.
 - If you have a data source but it is currently empty then go to [How to Connect a Data Source](https://docs.graphweaver.com/connect-to-a-data-source) page.